Starwarsfan2099/PyWinDbg/README.md

  ?  | help                          This help menu.

- a  | attach PID                    Attach to a process ID. d  | detach                        Detach from a process. l  | list NAME|PID                 List current PID's, or search one by name or PID. o  | open EXE                      Launch and attach to an executable. r  | run ARGS                      Starts the opened process with args. c  | continue                      Continue execution after hitting a breakpoint. b* | set breakpoints               Setting breakpoints.
+ a  | attach PID                    Attach to a process ID, or to the PID variable if set. d  | detach                        Detach from a process. l  | list NAME|PID                 List current PID's, or search one by name or PID. o  | open EXE                      Launch and attach to an executable, or the executable set in the EXECUTABLE variable. r  | run ARGS                      Starts the opened or attached process with args. c  | continue                      Continue execution after hitting a breakpoint. b* | set breakpoints               Setting breakpoints.
 Use ?b for more help. fr | resolve FUNC LIB              Returns the address for a function from a dll.